September 19, 2016

 These statistics are from Pew Research Center This is perhaps the most authoritative current source.

 This analysis combines groups with similar theology and history together.
-Barrett is in some cases more concerned with institutional organization than I am.
 For many people who are arguing who has the most popular theology, this organization is more reasonable.

-Christians are the largest portion of this group and the largest faith, with one third of the world's population.
+Christians are the largest portion of this group and the largest faith, with a little less than one-third of the world's population.
 Christianity is roughly holding its own as a portion of the world's population.
-At both the beginning and the end of the century Christians were about one third of the human race.
+At both the beginning and the end of the century Christians were about one-third of the human race.
 More on the future growth Christianity and the population of various Christian groups.